CMDB Business Rules: Automate IT Operations

 For example, when Discovery detects that a production server’s OS version changes to a non-approved value, a business rule can simultaneously flag the change for CMDB review, open a security investigation task, notify the patch management team, and trigger a runbook that checks the server’s patch compliance status.

-What is runbook automation in Virima?
+What Is Runbook Automation in Virima?

 Runbook automation in Virima is the capability to convert step-by-step IT procedures into automated action sequences that execute in response to ITSM event conditions.